 Let's talk about estimating if you offer services.
 Here are some guidelines for estimating the price of your services:

 - Look at tasks.
-If you're new or you've never done a project like the one you are estimating, think of the tasks needed to complete the project.
+Think of the tasks needed to complete the project.
 Make your best guess for how much time each task will take you.

 - Don't leave tasks out.
-A common mistake many web designers, graphic designers, and other consultants make when estimating is to leave out the time it takes to correspond with the client and answer their questions.
+This is a common mistake.
+Many leave out the time it takes to correspond with the client and answer their questions.
 Another mistake is to leave out revision time.
 Make sure that your estimate allows enough time for both correspondence and revisions.

 - Allow for extra time.
-It’s better to overestimate the time you will spend on a task than to underestimate it.
-With an overestimate, you have some extra time to deal with anything unexpected that comes up during the project.
+It’s better to overestimate the time you'll spend on a task than to underestimate it.
+With an overestimate, you've got some extra time to deal with anything unexpected that comes up during the project.
 If you underestimate the time needed, your profitability will go down.
 You might miss the deadline.

 Here are two excellent Tuts+ tutorials on what to charge and how to give an estimate:

-- Estimates6 Budget Planning Steps to Professional Project EstimatesJennifer Stakes Roberts
+- 6 Budget Planning Steps to Professional Project EstimatesJennifer Stakes Roberts02 May 2013

-Once you finish your estimate, you're ready to begin writing your business proposal.
+Once you finish your estimate, you're ready to begin writing a business proposal.

 4. What to Include in Your Business Proposal

-A well-written business proposal should leave no questions about what services or products you will provide and how you will provide them.
-Here are the crucial elements every business proposal should include:
+A well-written business proposal should leave no questions.
+Services or products you'll provide and how you'll provide them should be clear.
+Here are the crucial elements every winning business proposal should include:

 - Executive Summary.
 This should be the first section of your business proposal.
 The executive summary focuses on your solution to your customer's problem.
 A client should be able to scan it quickly.
 The purpose is to entice the client to read the rest of your proposal.
 A short paragraph or two is ideal.
 Use the client's terms whenever possible.
 Focus on how your products or services benefit the client.

 - Scope.
 This is the next section of the proposal.
 Provide a detailed description of your solution.
-Make sure that you and the client agree upon what you will provide for them and how you will provide it.
+Make sure that you and the client agree upon what you'll provide for them and how you'll provide it.
 An unclear scope can cost you hundreds or even thousands of dollars.
 For more information about scope, review the Tuts+ tutorial from Annie Mueller, How to Stop Scope Creep From Eating Up Your Profits.

 - Cost of Solution.
 Your customer needs to know how much your solutions costs.
-This section details how you will charge for your solution to the client's problem.
+This section details how you'll charge for your solution to the client's problem.
 This figure should be based on your estimate.
 If you're not sure how much to charge, you're not alone.
-Many business people struggle to create an accurate estimate.
+Many businesspeople struggle to create an accurate estimate.

 - Delivery.
 Your delivery details should be clearly stated in your business proposal.
 The details include the date and time of delivery, method of delivery, and a summary of your deliverables.
 Don’t forget to take time differences into consideration.

 - Terms.
 The terms of your business proposal are important.
-They are there to protect you and your client from any misunderstandings.
+They're there to protect you and your client from any misunderstandings.
 They also include your payment terms.
 This Tuts+ tutorial from Andrew Blackman, The Best Invoice Payment Terms to Avoid Past Due Invoices, lists some terms you may want to include.
-You will probably have the same, or similar terms, for most clients.
+You'll probably have the same, or similar terms, for most clients.
 If you write a lot of business proposals, consider having an attorney review this section.

 - Expiration Date.
 A good business proposal includes an expiration date.
 You don't want that client coming back years from now, when your prices have increased, and asking for your old prices.
 Use a phrase like “proposal good for 60 days” to state when the offer expires.